TinyCircuits/TinyTV-site/docs/TinyTV-DIY-Kit/Tiny-Video-Program.md

 ### Software:

 * <a href="https://www.arduino.cc/en/Main/Software" target="_blank" alt="Arduino IDE Download Page">**Arduino IDE**</a>  - used to program the processor on the TinyScreen+
 * <a href="https://github.com/TinyCircuits/TinyCircuits-TinyTV-ASK4002/raw/master/examples/TinyTV.zip" target="_blank" alt="Program that can function as a Tiny Video Player or TinyTV">**Arduino Program zip file Tiny Video Player / TinyTV**</a> - this will need uploaded using the Arduino IDE.
-This program can display both the Tiny Video Player, or the TinyTV program by toggling options on the <a href="../TinyTV-Tutorial/" target="_blank" alt="TinyScreen+ Setup Tutorial learn wiki page">**Settings Menu**</a>.
+This program can display both the Tiny Video Player, or the TinyTV program by toggling options on the <a href="../TinyTV-Tutorial/" alt="TinyScreen+ Setup Tutorial learn wiki page">**Settings Menu**</a>.
 The default setting is for the TinyTV.
   * *Note: make sure that when you download this zipped folder that you keep the file structure as it is when downloaded.
 You will need to open all of the program files in the Arduino IDE to be able to upload the program successfully.*

 - - -